Table of Contents

 DeFi tools, such as MakerDAO, can offer sovereign individuals safe and truly trustless vehicles to invest and grow their wealth, as anyone can do in the TradFi world.
 In this category, we put the DeFi protocols that live on blockchains and enable users to acquire debt, lend money, and perform financial and wealth management actions without an intermediary party.

 Of course, it’s important to mention that it’s not trivial to analyze the true extent of the sovereignty of these protocols and how they would behave in the event of extreme crackdowns.
-MakerDAO, for example, is currently collateralized mainly through USDC.
-That means that Circle (the organization behind USDC) can unilaterally bring the protocol down.
+MakerDAO, for example, is currently 10% collateralized through USDC.
+That means that Circle (the organization behind USDC) can unilaterally contribute in bringing the protocol down.
 Of course, that scenario doesn’t seem very plausible, as that would have apocalyptic consequences on the broader DeFi ecosystem, as multiple protocols would collapse due to second and third-order effects.

 Generally, it is hard to say which protocols are not susceptible and exposed to centralized points of failure due to the money lego nature of the space.